Shiv Sena: Ideology shifts

 The Shiv Sena party's ideology has undergone changes since its formation.
-Initially, it started with the ideology of Marathi regionalism under the leadership of Balasaheb Thackeray.
+Initially, it started with the ideology of Marathi regionalism under the leadership of Bal Thackeray.
 However, the party shifted towards ultranationalism and right-wing populism over time, which helped them form an alliance with the Bharatiya Janata Party (BJP).
 When Uddhav Thackeray became the party leader, he gradually shifted towards composite nationalism and formed an alliance with the Congress and Nationalist Congress Party (NCP).
 This shift in ideology was a significant departure from Shiv Sena's traditional stance, as the party had been historically opposed to the Congress and NCP for the majority of its existence.
-This change in stance did not sit well with some party members, including Eknath Shinde, who requested Uddhav to stick to the original ideology of Balasaheb Thackeray.

-However, Uddhav chose to change the party's ideology to maintain the alliance with the Maha Vikas Aaghadi.
-This led to a legal battle between the factions, which resulted in Eknath Shinde taking control of the party.